-Pass Creek Ranch is comprised of 60,004± total acres (27,125± deeded, 24,382± BLM lease, 3,040± state lease, and 5,457± private lease) just ten minutes from the attractive community of Saratoga, WY.
-The picturesque ranch headquarters lies along Pass Creek, a trout stream which flows through the ranch for approximately four miles, providing water rights for approximately 1,364 acres of irrigated hay fields which surround the headquarters.
-The ranch improvements include two houses and cattle working facilities, which are high quality and in excellent condition.
-There is a lease of the ranch in place to a single, high-quality tenant which includes the ranch’s grazing, crops and improvements, but not fishing or hunting.
-This provides an outstanding income at a high rate of return to the owner.
+Pass Creek Ranch is comprised of 60,004± total acres (27,125± deeded, 24,382± BLM lease, 3,040± state lease, and 5,457± private lease) just ten minutes from the attractive community of Saratoga.
+The picturesque ranch headquarters lies along Pass Creek, a trout stream which flows through the ranch for approximately four miles, providing water rights for the irrigated hay fields which surround the headquarters.
+The ranch improvements include two houses and cattle working facilities which are high quality and in excellent condition.
+The ranch is leased to a single, high-quality tenant.
+The lease includes the ranch’s grazing, crops and improvements.
+It does not include fishing or hunting.
+The income from this lease provides an exceptional rate of return to the owner.
 Elk, deer and antelope are plentiful, providing abundant recreational opportunities to complement this quality investment in an owner-rated 1,200 AU working ranch.

 The ranch is accessed by county road off Wyoming Highway 130, approximately ten miles north of the attractive community of Saratoga.
 The headquarters lie along Pass Creek, overshadowed by Elk Mountain which sits approximately eight miles to the east.
 At 11,152 feet elevation, Elk Mountain stands alone on the northerly end of the Medicine Lodge Mountains, making it a prominent feature in the area.
 The majority of the irrigated hay base is located at the headquarters and the majority of the range land is located approximately six miles to the northeast.